 So it will be as it always has been, again.

-Money makes money, and those willing to invest will reap the rewards for paying for advertising, even in the form of Amazon paid reviews.
+Money makes money, and those willing to invest will reap the rewards for paying for advertising.

 Whatever you want to call it fair, fake, or foul, it’s all paid advertising.

 Update: Amazon has now introduced a $50.00 spend minimum to stop fake book reviews.